We are open for business and continue to offer a full range of legal services. Our local approachable experts are here to support you.

-Have you been involved in an accident or or with a Bus?
+Have you been involved in an accident on or with a Bus?
 Our Partner Gerald Evans explains what you need to do.

-Most people are aware that if they are a passenger in a car and that car is involved in an accident that they may be entitled to compensation if they are injured.
+Most people are aware that if they are a passenger in a car and that car is involved in a road traffic accident that they may be entitled to compensation if they are injured.

 That same principle can apply if you are a passenger on a bus.
 Bus passengers are also at risk of sustaining an injury.